 With these words, spoken to the persistent blind man, we also enter into a great invitation; to pray, pray and pray, asking Jesus for what you want Him to do.
-The people tried to hush the blind man, yet he persisted in calling out to Jesus with this most incredible and life changing question.
-“What do you want Me to do for you?”
-As you begin these 50 days of prayer, what is your answer to this question?
+The people tried to hush the blind man, yet he persisted in calling out to Jesus who responded with this most incredible and life changing question: “What do you want Me to do for you?”
+As you begin these 40 days of prayer, what is your answer to this question?

 What do you want Jesus to do for you?